Swimming is an excellent total body workout done by people of all ages and fitness levels.

 It is gentle on your joints and muscles while also being highly effective at improving your cardiovascular health.

 Compared to other workouts, swimming is also pretty fun and enjoyable!

-But does swimming actually work for getting in shape?
+But how does swimming change your body?
 What results can you see from swimming for 30 days and beyond?

-In just 1 month of swimming workouts, you could lose a couple of pounds due to the high-calorie burn (provided you eat a clean and nutritious diet) and rapidly improve your swim times and overall conditioning.
+In just 1 month of swimming workouts — swimming about 3 times per week or more — you could lose a couple of pounds due to the high-calorie burn (provided you eat a clean and nutritious diet) and rapidly improve your swim times and overall conditioning.
 Swimming also a great low-impact option for rehabbing injuries and developing better agility and body control.

 Let’s see what personal trainers and other fitness experts have to say about results from swimming.

 Swimming is one of the greatest forms of exercise if you are looking to burn massive amounts of calories.